 multitude of unidentified marks, and because Landeck is said by one web site to not have registered

-until February 1902.
+until February 1902 (this may well have been in a different city).
 On the other hand, the very reliable Online Encyclopedia of Silver Marks,

-Hallmarks and Makers Marks notes that Landek was a known imported of Hanau silver, and dates him in
+Hallmarks and Makers Marks notes that Landek was a known importer of Hanau silver, and dates him in

 London from 1879.
 The multitude of marks (pseudo-marks most likely) would imply to me that this cow

 is from Hanau rather than Holland but again I haven’t been able to identify them.